VirtoCommerce-archieve/vc-azure-api-app/README.md

 In order to create Hmac key go to VirtoCommerce admin -> Configuration -> Security.

 Create a new user.
-Read more on creating new user in documentation [VirtoCommerce documentation](http://docs.virtocommerce.com/x/wAHr "here").
+Read more on creating new user in [VirtoCommerce documentation](http://docs.virtocommerce.com/x/wAHr).

 Create Hmac API key for the user.
 Give the user permissions to manage Catalogs and orders.
 For more information read [VirtoCommerce documentation](http://docs.virtocommerce.com/x/jwDr)